Posted on March 13, 2020

 09. The Tomb Of Julia Legare – Edisto Island.

 In the mid 1800s, young Julia Legare was accidentally buried alive right behind the Presbyterian Church she attended every week.
 Julia had fallen ill and into a deep coma.
-She was misdiagnosed by a county quack and her kin quite rapidly tossed her cold body into the family crib.
+A county quack misdiagnosed her and her kin quite rapidly tossed her cold body into the family crypt.

-Years later, Julia’s brother bit the big one.
-Once more, the Legares cracked open the crypt, ready to toss one more family member inside, when they were stunned.
+Years later, Julia’s brother died.
+Once more, the Legares cracked open the crypt, ready to add one more family member inside, when they were stunned.
 On the door of the crypt, in a pile, bloody hands turned to claws, they found the desiccated corpse of Julia.
 The young lady had perished trying to open the tomb with her bare hands.

 Since that day, the tomb’s doors refuse to stay close.
 No matter how many chains the groundskeeper shackles it with, or how many improvised doorstops, the gate has a nasty habit of defying the natural order of things and popping open every night right after dusk.